CyrusNajmabadi/lang-design/KeyValuePairCorrespondence.md

     Dictionary<string, int> nameToAge = ["mads": 21];
     ```

-1. This syntax is not unique to dictionary types.
+1. Interestingly, this syntax is not unique to dictionary types.
 It can be used for standard existing collection types:

     ```c#
     List<KeyValuePair<string, int>> pairs = ["mads": 21];